-- · Discuss one of your mentee' s projects or events that is of interest to you - · Discuss a technical skill - · Software/apps that aid in remote working - · Software/apps used for communications (short video production, social media tips, etc.) - · Knowledge management software used by your team - Experience at another duty station have you worked somewhere that your mentor might consider in the future? - Languages does your mentee speak a language that you used to study?
+- · Discuss one of your mentee's projects or events that is of interest to you - · Discuss a technical skill - · Software/apps that aid in remote working - Software/apps used for communications (short video production, social media tips, etc.) - · Knowledge management software used by your mentee's team - Experience at another duty station has your mentee worked somewhere that you might consider in the future? - Languages does your mentee speak a language that you used to study?
 You could spend some time refreshing your knowledge.